-A critical method of obtaining sufficient data to make a determination of institutional and program quality and effectiveness is through interviewing many people with direct knowledge of the institution and/or program.
-Sufficient numbers of people from all the major constituencies related to the institution or program (faculty and administration from the institution, candidates in the programs, cooperating master teachers and school administrators, support providers, graduates of the programs, and advisory groups) must be interviewed carefully about their experiences with the institution and its programs in relation to the selected standards of quality.In order to maximize valuable interview time, the institution will schedule interviews with like stakeholders from the different programs team members are reviewing.
-For instance, for an institution with many programs, a reviewer focusing on teaching programs may interview candidates from the multiple subject, single subject, and adult education programs.
-At another time, that reviewer will interview district-employed supervisors from across programs.
-Some interviews will continue to be scheduled with individuals (e.g., department chairperson).
+A critical method of obtaining sufficient data to make a determination of institutional and program quality and effectiveness is through interviewing individuals with direct knowledge of the institution and/or programs.
+Sufficient numbers of individuals from all the major constituencies related to the institution or program must be interviewed carefully about their experiences with the institution and its programs.
+Interviewees will include: faculty and administration from the institution, candidates in the programs, cooperating master teachers and school administrators, support providers, graduates of the programs, and advisory groups.

-Accreditation review interviews are usually semi-structured.
-There is not sufficient time for a true, open-ended interview and the groups will vary enough in background and knowledge level that a structured interview is not appropriate.
-Reviewers should have some prepared questions in mind based on team discussions and the constituency of the person/people being interviewed.
-Depending on the initial responses, follow-up questions may vary significantly.

 IX.
 Making Decisions about Standards

-As team members complete the interview schedule, examine all available documents and evidence, and amass as much information as possible, the complex process of making sense out of the data and arriving at defensible decisions about each standard is occurring.
-The overall determination and recommendation of the team is contained in the final team report, which is written after the team has discussed all the standards.
+The complex process of making sense of the data and arriving at defensible decisions about each standard includes completion of interviews, examination of all available documents and evidence, and analyzing as much information as possible.
+The overall determination and recommendation of the team is included in the final team report, which is written after the team has come to a finding on all standards.
 The team will discuss each standard and make a consensus determination using one of three available categories: Met, Met with Concerns, or Not Met.
-It is critical that the team’s assessment relies exclusively on evidence that was accumulated in preparation for and during the site visit as indicated in this Handbook .
-The fact that the team has evidence from a number of different constituencies (students, faculty, supervising teachers, employers, program completers, and documents) is important in making the final decision.
-If the team decides that a standard is Not Met or is Met with Concerns, the team must document the basis for that judgment.
+It is critical that the team’s assessment relies exclusively on evidence that was accumulated in preparation for and during the site visit as indicated in this handbook.
+The fact that the team has evidence from a number of different constituencies (candidates, faculty, supervising teachers, employers, program completers, and documents) is important in making the final decision.

 While the COA has developed statements about what constitutes a Standard as Met, Met with Concerns, and Not Met, it is the professional judgment of the team members that will determine which category the collected data best fits.